Harm Reduction and Vaping

 The Government has produced information to help those who are smoking cigarettes transition to vaping.
-Look here for its Vaping Facts
+See it's Vaping Facts

 Nicotine is addictive, smoke is harmful

-Tobacco smoking is highly addictive because of the nicotine content of cigarettes, and the mechanism by which nicotine is administered to the brain through combustion and inhalation of smoke.
+Smoked cigarettes are highly addictive because of their nicotine content, and the mechanism by which nicotine is administered to the brain through combustion and inhalation of smoke.

 Very few, if any substances are as addictive as nicotine when delivered via a cigarette.
 This delivery mechanism is extremely efficient, modifies brain receptors and creates a very high level of dependency.

-The nicotine itself is not harmful when delivered in this way.
-It is the by-product of combustion that causes harm because the smoke contains multiple carcinogens, and leave deposits on the respiratory systems that severely impact on cardiovascular and respiratory function.
+The nicotine itself is not harmful when delivered in this way, although it creates a dependence.
+But is the by-product of combustion that causes harm because the smoke contains multiple carcinogens, and leave deposits on the respiratory systems that severely impact on cardiovascular and respiratory function.

-The addictiveness of smoked tobacco is evidence in the very low rates of successful quitting, and high rates of relapse to smoking.
-For example, the average sustained abstinence rates for quitting smoking ‘cold turkey’ at one year is approximately 0.4% of quitters.
+The addictiveness of smoked tobacco is evidenced in the very low rates of successful quitting, and high rates of relapse to smoking.
+The average sustained abstinence rates for quitting smoking ‘cold turkey’ at one year is approximately 0.4% of quitters.